appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```

 #### Volume Expansion:
 Volume Expansion is used to expand the storage of the Druid nodes (ie. pods).
 The necessary information required for volume expansion, must be provided in `spec.volumeExpansion` field.

-Example YAML:
+An example yaml is provided below:
 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: DruidOpsRequest